Skip to main content

 BRIEFING OVERVIEW FOR SCEC APPROVED LOCKSMITHS

-This Briefing is designed for suitably qualified locksmiths who wish to become SCEC (Security Construction & Equipment Committee) Approved.
-The SCEC Approved Locksmith maintains mechanical and digital combination locks fitted to SCEC Approved containers.
-SCEC also recommends Approved Locksmiths are used to fit locks and associated hardware to doors and windows of certain Australian Government security zones.
+This Briefing is designed for suitably qualified locksmiths who wish to become SCEC-approved.
+The SCEC-approved locksmith maintains mechanical and digital combination locks fitted to SCEC-approved containers.
+SCEC approved locksmiths are also used to fit locks and associated hardware to doors and windows of certain Australian Government high security zones.

 Subjects covered in the briefing include: